-Highlights include sea kayaking in the Knysna lagoon and a four hour circular hike near Plettenberg Bay around the Robberg Peninsular.
+Highlights include sea kayaking in the Knysna lagoon and a four-hour circular hike near Plettenberg Bay around the Robberg Peninsula.
 This is moderately strenuous, but you’re rewarded with the sight of a large seal colony at the end.

 Whale watch from the clifftops in Hermanus

 Most whale watching requires you to wrap up warm, don waterproofs and board a boat, but in the Cape it’s an entirely different story.
 At Hermanus the cliffs drop steeply into the ocean, allowing the whales to come within 30 meters of the shore.

 The migrating southern right whales use the calm waters and steep shores of False Bay and Walker Bay as sheltered locations to calve and rest up before heading south toward Antarctica with their young.
 The whales can be seen between of June and October in this area, however September and October are the optimum months to visit, as Hermanus tends to experience drier, warmer weather at this time.

 Take a luxury train journey on the Rovos Rail or the Blue Train